Tree Trimming Cost in 2026: Prices by Size & Type

 Man cutting a tree using a chainsaw

-Tree height is the single biggest cost driver.
-Taller trees require bucket trucks, rigging, and more labor hours.
+Height is the biggest cost driver.
+Taller trees mean bucket trucks, rigging, and more labor hours.

 Tree HeightAverage CostExamples Under 25 ft$75-$400Dogwood, Japanese maple, crape myrtle 25-50 ft$200-$900Birch, fruit trees, smaller oaks 50-75 ft$500-$1,500Mature oak, maple, pine, spruce 75+ ft$1,000-$2,500+Tulip poplar, large sycamore, old-growth oak

 Not all trimming is the same.
-The scope of work affects price significantly.
+The scope of work moves the price a lot.

 ServiceCost RangeWhat It Includes Crown cleaning$150-$500Remove dead, dying, and crossing branches Crown thinning$200-$800Selectively remove branches to increase light and air Crown raising$150-$600Remove lower branches for clearance Crown reduction$300-$1,500Reduce overall canopy size (requires skill) Vista pruning$200-$700Selective removal to restore a view Hazard trimming$300-$2,000Remove branches threatening structures or power lines Deadwooding$100-$500Remove only dead branches

-2. Number of trees — Most companies offer discounts for multiple trees.
-Expect 10-20% off per tree when trimming 3+ trees in a single visit.
+2. Number of trees.
+Most companies discount multi-tree jobs.
+Figure 10-20% off per tree when you do 3+ in one visit.

-3. Accessibility — Trees near power lines, buildings, or fences require more careful rigging and cost 30-50% more.
+3. Access.
+Trees near power lines, buildings, or fences need careful rigging and run 30-50% more.

-4. Health and condition — Dead or diseased branches are more unpredictable and dangerous.
-Storm-damaged trees cost more due to urgency and hazard.
+4. Health and condition.
+Dead or diseased branches are unpredictable and dangerous.
+Storm-damaged trees cost more because of urgency and hazard.

-5. Location — Costs vary 30-40% by region.
-Coastal and urban areas run higher due to labor costs and disposal fees.
+5. Location.
+Costs swing 30-40% by region.
+Coastal and urban areas run higher on labor and disposal fees.

 RegionAverage per TreeNotes Northeast$350-$1,200Higher labor costs, seasonal demand spikes in spring/fall Southeast$200-$800Year-round growing season means more frequent trimming needed Midwest$250-$900Storm damage drives seasonal demand West Coast$300-$1,000Drought-stressed trees and fire mitigation add complexity Mountain West$250-$900Altitude and access can increase costs

-An ISA-certified arborist has passed the International Society of Arboriculture certification exam and maintains continuing education.
-They charge 20-30% more, but the difference matters for:
+An ISA-certified arborist has passed the International Society of Arboriculture certification exam and keeps up with continuing education.
+They charge 20-30% more, and the difference matters for:

-For basic trimming of healthy, accessible trees, a reputable tree service crew is fine.
+For straightforward trimming of healthy, accessible trees, a reputable tree service crew is fine.
 For anything involving tree health, structural concerns, or high-value trees, pay for the arborist.

-Browse ISA-certified tree services near you to find verified arborists in your area.
+Browse ISA-certified tree services near you.
 Popular cities: Phoenix, Houston, Denver, Atlanta, and Dallas.

-In most cases, no permit is needed for trimming trees on your own property.
-However, there are exceptions:
+In most cases, no permit is needed to trim trees on your own property.
+A few exceptions:

-For a full rundown of contractor warning signs, see our guide to hiring a contractor.
-And always check that tree services carry proper licensing and insurance.
+The guide to hiring a contractor has the full list of contractor warning signs.
+Always check that tree services carry proper licensing and insurance.

 ---

-*Use our free tree trimming calculator for a personalized estimate based on your tree size, species, and location.
-Need a pro?
-Browse tree services near you to find rated companies in your area — including Los Angeles, Chicago, San Diego, and Austin.*
+*Run your numbers on the free tree trimming calculator based on your tree size, species, and location.
+Browse tree services near you including Los Angeles, Chicago, San Diego, and Austin.*